 - 1. Explain how attachment theory is compatible with the social work focus on person and environment and fits with a social work understanding of culture. - 2.
 Discuss Bowlby's early personal and career experiences and how they relate to his evolving ideas of attachment. - 3.
-Identify the different theories and research that Bowlby included in formulating his framework of attachment. - 4.
-Describe three basic assumptions of attachment theory and discuss their relevance to social work practice with adults.
+Identify the different theories and research that Bowlby included in formulating his framework of attachment. - Describe three basic assumptions of attachment theory and discuss their relevance to social work practice with adults.

-5. Delineate and discuss the role of real life experiences in Bowlby's formulations for social work practice with adults.
+- 2 Origins of an Attachment Approach - 5.
+Delineate and discuss the role of real life experiences in Bowlby's formulations for social work practice with adults.